Financial-Times/sso-support/_posts/2016-07-19-user-guide-federated-idp.md

 logged out: [Log me out of my FT account](https://accounts.ft.com/logout)
 * When accessing FT content you will be directed to the above page
 * Enter your FT account Email address
-* There is no need to enter your FT account Password, please leave this field **blank**
+* There is no need to enter your FT account Password, this field must be left **blank** in order to sign in via SSO
 * Click ‘Sign in’
 * *(You may be redirected by your organisation's identity provider (IdP) and asked to authenticate yourself by confirming your company account credentials - e.g. Your work Username AND Password)*
 * You will then be redirected to your requested FT content and you will be logged in to access [www.ft.com](http://www.ft.com) / [next.ft.com](https://next.ft.com)

-_It is our intention to develop this page so the password field will not be visible for SSO users going forward._
+_It is our intention to develop this page to improve the experience for SSO users going forward._

 ## WAYFLess URL access
 Please ensure that you are logged out of your FT account before you